 Docs will usually start you off with a cheap first-line drug called hyrdochlorothiazide (HCTZ).
 HCTZ is a water pill that helps your body absorb less salt.
-But that’s not all it does-is can cause dry mouth, fatigue, irregular heartbeat, nausea, stomach pain, clay-colored stools and dark urine, to name a few.
-And get this-HCTZ actually hastens the onset of diabetes, probably because is depletes your body of magnesium.
+But that’s not all it does-is can cause dry mouth, fatigue, irregular heartbeat, nausea, stomach pain, clay-colored stools, and dark urine, to name a few.
+And get this-HCTZ actually hastens the onset of diabetes, probably because it depletes your body of magnesium.

 But even if you try to avoid the prescription pill carousel, you might find that some of the most popular recommendations for lowering blood pressure aren’t all that effective either.

 Why most blood pressure advice isn’t worth its salt

 I remember one patient, Tom, who was 52 years old and in reasonably good shape, except for his high blood pressure.
 He didn’t want to take HCTZ, so, like a lot of people, he tried to get his blood pressure under control by lowering salt.